 - Easy - walks for anyone who does not have a mobility difficulty, a specific health problem or is seriously unfit.
 Comfortable shoes or trainers can be worn.

 - Leisurely - walks for reasonably fit people with at least a little country walking experience.
 May include unsurfaced rural paths.
 Walking boots and warm, waterproof clothing are recommended.
-Height gain less than 500ft per mile

 - Technical - walks for experienced and very fit walkers with additional technical skills.
 May require scrambling.
+You must contact the organiser or leader in advance for further details.

 Walk Leader's Guidance